aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

-the `NMER 1 ONEMOTIF` options of the [WRITE](/critic2/manual/write/) command), then their structure is modified, most commonly by running a geometry relaxation in the gas-phase, and then the new molecular structures want to be re-packed back into the molecular crystal.
+the `NMER 1 ONEMOTIF` options of the [WRITE](/critic2/manual/write/) command), then their structure is modified, most commonly by running a geometry relaxation in the gas-phase, and then the new molecular structures need to be re-packed back into the crystal structure.
 The syntax for the `MOLMOVE` keyword is:
 ~~~
 MOLMOVE mol1.s mol2.s ... moln.s target.s new.s
 ~~~
-The molecular crystal that needs to be modified (`target.s`) must be composed of a `n` fragments, and `n` molecular structures have to be given first (`mol1.s` to `moln.s`).
-The molecular structures can be given in any order, but their centers of mass and atomic ordering must be the same as the fragments in the target molecular crystal.
-Using the `NMER 1 ONEMOTIF` options to `WRITE` ensures that the order and centers of mass of the molecular fragments are correct.
+The molecular crystal that needs to be modified (`target.s`) must be composed of `n` fragments, and `n` molecular structures have to be given first (`mol1.s` to `moln.s`).
+The molecular structures can be given in any order, but their centers of mass and atomic sequence must be the same as the fragments in the target molecular crystal.
+Using the `NMER 1 ONEMOTIF` options to `WRITE` the molecules in a molecular crystal ensures that the order and centers of mass of the molecular fragments are correct.
 The file name where the repacked molecular structure will be written must be given at the end of the command (`new.s`).

 ## Calculate Dimensions of Uniform k-Point Grids (KPOINTS) {#c2-kpoints}